ibizaman/conffiles/README.md

-These files are my vim plugins, along with my vimrc file and my .gitconfig and .gitignore files.
+These files are my vim plugins, along with my vimrc file, my .gitconfig and .gitignore files and my .tmux.conf file.

 All bundles are included as subtree merges so every file needed is included with a simple `git clone`, so install with: